This guide looks at medical errors and steps you can take to ensure your safety. A medical error is when a mistake

 - If you need medical equipment and supplies, your home care provider is required to train you and your

 loved ones in the correct use of the equipment.
-Keep written instructions and the company’s phone number nearby.
-Call
+Keep written instructions as well as the company's phone number nearby.

-them if you have questions or problems.
-If the equipment has alarms or error messages learn what these mean and what
+Call them if you have questions or problems.
+If the equipment has alarms or error messages, learn what these mean and